kaspersoreide/TDT4265_StarterCode/python_setup_instructions.md

 You can also follow the tutorial on [the pytorch website](https://pytorch.org/get-started/locally/).

-**Note**, if you have a PC with NVIDIA GPU (Linux or windows), you need to install CUDA and CUDNN first if you want to utilize your GPU.
-Installing CUDA and CUDNN is outside of the scope for this tutorial.
+**Note**, By default, pytorch is installed with cpu only version.
+If you have a PC with NVIDIA GPU (Linux or windows) then you need to install pytorch and torchvision with cuda support.
+To do that, follow tutorial on the pytorch website mentioned above.

 Install tqdm.